Soaking nuts and seeds has many health benefits. Find out how I do it using ingredients already in my kitchen and why it’s so important for digestion.

 Add the nuts and seeds to your dehydrator sheets.
 Spread them out, so there is plenty or space for the air to circulate.

 Dehydrate at about 110 degrees for 24 hours.

 Storing your soaked nuts and seeds

-You can store your nuts and seeds in glass containers in a cabinet for up to 6 months.
-Any longer than that just toss them in the refrigerator or freezer.
+You can store your nuts and seeds in glass containers in a cabinet for up to six months.
+If you haven’t used your nuts and seeds and the six-month mark is approaching, simply toss them in the refrigerator or freezer to maintain freshness.

 How about you?